whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 	- S02E04
 		- Leon and Elliott - Do you dream, Elliott?
 			Leon: "You staring at this thing, you wanna play?"
-			Elliott: "Nah, it's....it's not for you."
+			Elliott: "Nah, it"s....it"s not for you."
 			Leon: "So, whose it for then?"
 			Elliott: "Nobody."
 			Leon: "You know, back in the age of enlightenment, motherfuckers used chess as a means of self improvement.
-'Cause there wasn't no Tony Robbins DVDs back then; this was it."
+"Cause there wasn"t no Tony Robbins DVDs back then; this was it."
-			Leon: "So, what you playn' for then?
-If there's no who, then what's the what?
-What's it for?"
+			Leon: "So, what you playn" for then?
+If there"s no who, then what"s the what?
+What"s it for?"
 			Elliott: "Existence."
 			Leon: "Dope.
-That's some high stakes right there.
-So what you waitn' on?"
+That"s some high stakes right there.
+So what you waitn" on?"
 			Elliott: "What?"
 			Leon: "Do you dream, Elliott?
-You scrapping so hard like you've never asked yourself this before.
-I said, "Do you wanna be here right now?" and I don't mean "here, here" I mean "here" in a cosmic sense, bro."
+You scrapping so hard like you"ve never asked yourself this before.
+I said, "Do you wanna be here right now?" and I don"t mean "here, here" I mean "here" in a cosmic sense, bro."
-			Leon: "Like, existence could be beautiful or it could be ugly - but that's on you."
+			Leon: "Like, existence could be beautiful or it could be ugly - but that"s on you."
 			Elliott: "How do I know which one is for me?"
 			Leon: "Dream.
-You gotta find out the future you're fighting for.
+You gotta find out the future you"re fighting for.
 Sometimes you gotta close your eyes and really envision that shit, bro."
-			Leon: "If you like it, then it's beautiful.
-If you don't, then you might as well fade the fuck out right now."
+			Leon: "If you like it, then it"s beautiful.
+If you don"t, then you might as well fade the fuck out right now."

 Being afraid and making the choice to be afraid
 	- Unbreakable (Movie, Bruce Willis)